Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Benchmark Legal Offices

 Is It Legal For a Tenant to Withhold Payment of Rent Until Maintenance or Repair Issues Are Completed By the Landlord?

-A Tenant Is Forbidden From Holding Back Rent Despite a Dispute Over Maintenance or Repairs With the Landlord.
-Instead, a Tenant May Apply to the Landlord Tenant Board For Permission to Make Rent Payments to the Landlord Tenant Board.
+It Is Unlawful and Improper For a Tenant to Withhold Rent From a Landlord.
+Instead, a Tenant May Apply to the Landlord Tenant Board to Pay Rent to the Landlord Tenant Board.

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board